MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/emea-pol-vdek.md

 Follow these steps to limit access to the JPK_V7M processing.

 1. Go to **Tax** \> **Setup** \> **Electronic messages** \> **Electronic message processing**.
-2. Select the **JPK_V7M** processing, and add the security groups that must work with it on the **Security roles** fast tab.
+2. Select the **JPK_V7M** processing, and add the security groups that must work with it on the **Security roles** FastTab.
 If no security group is defined for the processing, only a system admin can see it on the **Electronic messages** page.

 ### Set up an office code for electronic message processing